Care

 • Check up at the vets

-• Use insecticidal products; they contain permethrin, phosmet, fipronil, fenthion, and selamectin
+• Use insecticidal products.
+They contain permethrin, phosmet, fipronil, fenthion, and selamectin

 • Use a dog’s comb to comb the hair